Exfoliation and Optical Properties of S=1 Triangular Lattice Antiferromagnet NiGa$_2$S$_4$: Introduction

-Exfoliation and studies of thin flakes of NiGa$_2$S$_4$ can also answer questions related to magnetism in the bulk case.
-The absence of long range magnetic order in NiGa$_2$S$_4$ was attributed to the high frustration of the lattice with competing magnetic interactions (J$_1$ = $-$0.4 meV and J$_3$ = 2.8 meV, see Fig.~\ref{Fig.crystal structure} and Ref.~\cite{spin_nakatsuji_2005}), strong magneto-elastic coupling which results in spin-ferronematic effects~\cite{Stoudenmire2009,Takano2011,Bhattacharjee2006,Lauchli2006}, and Dzyaloshinskii-Moriya interactions, which were suggested to originate from sulfur defects in the layers~\cite{Valentine2020}.
-Additionally, local broken translational symmetry brought about by stacking faults along the $c$-axis, known to exist in the bulk material~\cite{stackingfaults}, has been cited as a potential cause for the disorder preventing magnetic ordering.
-By producing thin flakes of NiGa$_2$S$_4$, we expect to eliminate stacking faults, resulting in a cleaner system where magnetism can be studied.
+Exfoliation and studies of thin flakes of NiGa$_2$S$_4$ can also answer questions related to magnetism in the bulk.
+Local broken translational symmetry brought about by stacking faults along the $c$-axis, known to exist in the bulk material~\cite{stackingfaults}, has been cited as a potential cause for the disorder preventing magnetic ordering.
+We show that by producing flakes of NiGa$_2$S$_4$ below 50 layers in thickness, we eliminate stacking faults, resulting in a cleaner system wherein this systems' magnetic properties can be studied.